 sources of impartial advice for parents such as the Coram Children’s Legal Centre or ACE Education (also available on 03000 115142 between 10am and 1pm during term-time);

-relevant local services, where the headteacher considers these to be relevant, such as Traveller Education Services, the Information Advice & Support Services Network (formerly known as the Local Parent Partnership) the various sources of advice and support available for parents of children with SEND, the National Autistic Society’s guidance on school exclusions in England, or the Independent Provider of Special Education Advice.
+relevant local services, where the senior member of staff considers these to be relevant, such as Traveller Education Services, the Information Advice & Support Services Network (formerly known as the Local Parent Partnership) the various sources of advice and support available for parents of children with SEND, the National Autistic Society’s guidance on school exclusions in England, or the Independent Provider of Special Education Advice.

-The headteacher will ensure that information provided to parents is clear and easily understood, and will consider where the parents’ first language is not English any additional steps required to ensure that the details of the exclusion and their right to make representations to the governing body have been understood.
+The senior member of staff will ensure that information provided to parents is clear and easily understood, and will consider where the parents’ first language is not English any additional steps required to ensure that the details of the exclusion and their right to make representations to the governing body have been understood.

-The headteacher will immediately notify the governing body and the local authority (LA) of:
+The senior member of staff will immediately notify the governing body and the local authority (LA) of:

 a permanent exclusion, including if this has been preceded by a fixed-term exclusion;